pytest-dev/pytest-django/docs/helpers.rst

 You can also use ``--liveserver-verbose`` command-line argument, to outputs the liveserver logs to the standard output, including tracebacks.
 This is useful for debugging live server behaviour and environment-related problems.
+Take note, logs will be written to standard output, which is being supressed by pytest by default, so you will need to use ``-s`` or ``--capture=no`` parameter too.

 .. note:: Combining database access fixtures.